 What is hospice?

-Hospice is care for persons with a terminal illness.
-Hospice supports the patient’s primary caregiver, who is often a family member or friend.
-A team of professionals that can include physicians, nurses, home health aides, social workers, chaplains, and volunteers make periodic visits to the home, or as needed.
-A ‘plan of care’ is personalized for each patient and family.
-Hospice care can be provided in the private home or long-term care facility (nursing home, assisted living center), wherever the patient calls ‘home’.
+Hospice is physical and emotional comfort care for people who have an end stage illness.
+Hospice supports the patient as well as family, especially the primary caregiver who is often a family member or friend.
+A team of professionals that can include physicians, nurses, home health aides, social workers, chaplains, and volunteers, make periodic visits to the home, or as needed.
+A “plan of care” is created with patient and doctor.
+This plan is very personalized and can be adjusted as care continues.
+Hospice care can be provided in the private home or long-term care center (nursing home, assisted living center), wherever the patient lives.

 When is it time for hospice?